PradHolla/Music-Controller-App/README.md

 To connect to the server, enter `Your IP Address:8000` in your mobile device.

 ## Spotify
-There are 2 options in the Home Page. `Join a Room` and `Create a Room`.
+There are 2 options in the Home Page. `JOIN A ROOM` and `CREATE A ROOM`.
 The former asks you to enter a previously generated room code and the latter makes you the host of the room and generates a unique room code.
 Joining a room makes you a guest while Creating one makes you the host.
 The guest controls can be modified by the Host.
+##### Note: There has to be a Host before there are Guests in a Room.

+After you select `CREATE A ROOM`, you will be brought into the create page where you can modify `Guest` options.
+You can either leave it at the default settings or change it to your convenience.

+Inline-style:
+![alt text]